OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/field.md

 ### 2.4 `fieldType` Field Type

 Predefined field types in the system include string text, various numeric types, date types, option set types, JSON types, and various relationship types.
-For details, refer to the `FieldType` summary.
+For details, refer to the `FieldType` section.

 ### 2.5 `optionCode` Option Set Code

 Option sets are generally used in scenarios where options are relatively fixed, the number of options is limited, but expansion support is needed.
-In OpenMeta, all option information is stored in the `Option Set Model` and `Option Set Entry Model`.
+In OpenMeta, all option information is stored in the `SysOptionSet` and `SysOptionItem`.

-When the field type is `Single Select` or `Multi Select`, the `optionCode` option set code property needs to be configured.
+When the field type is `Option` or `MultiOption`, the `optionCode` option set code property needs to be configured.

 ### 2.6 `defaultValue` Default Field Value